ahmccormick/Chili_Pepper_GS/README.md

 This work was done in collaboration with the World Vegetable Centre, Taiwan.

-Scripts for vcf filering, genomic selection anf fastSTRUCTURE can be found in the Scripts folder.
+Scripts for vcf filering, genomic selection and fastSTRUCTURE can be found in the Scripts folder.